insightsengineering/tlg-catalog/package/README.md

   * In the chunk header, use the `test` chunk template listing the aforementioned variable with a unique name, using following syntax: `test = list(<name> = "<variable name>")`.

     Example: `{r, test = list(result_v1 = "table")}` to use `table` and name it `result_v1`.

+* For code chunks without output - do nothing.

+(iii) Save the results

 * At the end of the article (after all chunks with outputs), add `{{< include ../../test-utils/save_results.qmd >}}` to save all objects as `.Rds` files.